huyvu38/Connection-Space/README.md

 The user clicks the Run button in SocialMedia.java.
 Then the Main Menu will appear and allow the user to create an account, log in, or exit the app.

+For any time that the user enters any wrong input or wrong command, the program will ask them until the user enter the valid input or right command.

 1. User wants to create an account

-Hit the Run button and write 1 to the program.
+Write 1 to the program.

 Then the user is prompted to enter username, password.